svanve/pokemon-quiz/README.md

 <br/>

 ### How to install
-To ensure that the project functions properly, it is necessary to install either MAMP or XAMPP, to import the project's database and to start both the local servers of frontend and backend.
+To ensure that the project functions properly, it is necessary to install either MAMP or XAMPP, to import the project's database and to start both the local servers for frontend and backend.

 MAMP (Mac, Apache, MySQL, PHP) and XAMPP (cross-platform Apache, MariaDB, PHP, Perl) are popular choices for setting up local development environments.
 They provide all the necessary components, including Apache web server, MySQLdatabase server, and PHP scripting language.